 The flip side of that, and what worries me is McCoy getting involved in showing Clayborn technique.
 There’s a few reasons, first of all, McCoy was one of the Bucs that was rumored to have had to kick it into gear in the middle of last year after skating by on ability in college.
 I don’t know if that’s true, but I know some very informed people alluded to this over the course of last season and it’s at least a point worth considering.
 Another issue was McCoy was displeased with his coaching last year under Todd Wash, that’s fine, Wash is gone, but McCoy hasn’t exactly had time to get much guidance from his new coaches (Keith Millard and Grady Stretz) either.
 It’s not like every coach teaches the same things.
 Would McCoy be drawing from his technique at Oklahoma or what Todd Wash taught him last year?
 It may not be what Millard and Stretz will teach come August…

 McCoy is insanely gifted and this entire post comes with the caveat that I think very highly of the young defensive tackle out of OU.
 But last season, McCoy struggled, his technique wasn’t lauded by anyone, and I’m just not sure he’s the guy I want working through fundamentals with Adrian Clayborn straight out the gate.
 It may be much ado about nothing, it probably is.
 And I love seeing him take a leadership role.
 All I’m saying is beyond the leadership ramifications, don’t read too much into it.

-Topics: Gerald McCoy
+Tags: Gerald McCoy